LouisJackman/language-x/README.md

 * Types should start with capital letters, and values with lowercase letters.
 * Methods are namespaced to their types, although just deeper in the namespacing hierarchy rather than in a completely different standalone global namespace.
-* Shadowing is not allowed except for pseudoidentifiers, which use keywords.
+* Shadowing is not allowed in the same block except for pseudoidentifiers, which use keyphrases.
+Shadowing is allowed between packages and their subpackages and classes in the same file though; a particular example is methods being able to shadow package-wide functions of the same name.
+Explicitly specifying the package lets subpackages and classes disambiguate which identifier they mean, which the `this.package` pseudoidentifier can help with.
 * There are nine psuedoidentifiers: `...`, `_`, `continue`, `it`, `this`, `This` `this.module`, `this.package`, and `super`. `continue` and `it` are _almost_ dynamically scoped, changing implicitly throughout scopes based on the